 _____ = Tee (Adjusted)

 In this example the tee box has been set up 41 yards forward from the back tee:

-That’s what I’ll tell my player, “250 yards to the spot.”
-This calculation is particularly important when negotiating the layup and/or clear yardage for fairway hazards and dog legs.
-In the example above, having the tee 41 yards forward could mean your player can now clear that right hand fairway bunker with their driver.
+These calculations are particularly important when resetting target landing zones or negotiating the layup and/or clear yardage for fairway hazards and dog legs.
+In the examples above, having the tee 41 yards forward could mean your player can now clear that right hand fairway bunker with their driver.
 It could also place a dog leg run out or the front edge of a water hazard that was 300 yards, close enough to consider laying up.

 Adjustments During Play:

 Alignment: When a player asks, “Am I lined up?”
 I am reminded that there are too many factors involved in alignment to provide precise information during play.
 Players who ask you to line them up (from behind a shot or putt) should keep in mind that alignment is relative and depends on more than one factor – feet, shoulders, hips, club head, line of sight, etc. A player could have perfect alignment and still block or hook the shot.
 Does that mean their line was off?

 Work it out with your player but, if I have to check a player’s alignment I will only pull them off the ball if I see anything grossly “out of line”, otherwise I’ll step away and they will know their alignment looked good to me.
 If I do see they are not lined up correctly I prefer them to restart completely rather than making an adjustment from their original stance.
 For example: a player is lined up left of the intended target line; you adjust them a little right, but they only close their stance leaving the club head and shoulders aligned left.
 End result of the shot – a pull hook.
 Keep it simple – if they appear to be lined up, “Good”; if not reset.